 RSyslog - History

 Rsyslog is a GPL-ed, enhanced syslogd.
-Among others, it offers support for reliable syslog over TCP, writing to MySQL databases and fully configurable output formats (including great timestamps).
+Among others, it offers support for reliable syslog over TCP, writing to MariaDB/MySQL databases and fully configurable output formats (including great timestamps).

 Rsyslog was initiated by Rainer Gerhards, Großrinderfeld.
 If you are interested to learn why Rainer initiated the project, you may want to read his blog posting on “why the world needs another syslogd“.